Bioconductor/AnVIL_Admin/docs/index.md

 - [Slides](https://docs.google.com/presentation/d/1Y7g_6X8I6DPaNK84EzWNo1wVpfAwdORGt6kcgcPYOV4/edit?usp=sharing)
 - Illustration of working with R and Kubernetes : https://github.com/shwetagopaul92/hgvarByKub
 - [k8s-redis-bioc-example][] An alternative approach: k8s with redis
   work queue and BiocParallel functionality.
-The idea is to start a number of parallel jobs on k8s, then an interactive 'manager'.
-The end goal is that the user will start an R session (via RStudio, the command line, Jupyter notebook) that is backed by multiple R 'workers' for parallel evaluation.
-The following (slightly idealized) script shows that 13 seconds of sleep is distributed to 5 workers, hence accomplished in about 3 seconds.
+Start a number of parallel jobs on k8s, then an interactive 'manager' (e.g., RStudio session; Jupyter notebook).
+Once in R one can

     ```
     library(RedisParam)